 - Pedestrian & Bicyclist Fatalities per 100,000 Population (otherwise considered Careless Driving)

-Each category was assigned a value based on their ranking in each category.
+Each category was assigned a value based on its ranking in each category.
 So, if a state ranked worst in a category, they would receive a score of “1.”
 The total scores were added up to a combined score.
 The lowest combined score yielded the states with the worst drivers, while the highest combined score yielded the states with the best drivers.

 What Led To Texas’ Placement As Last?

-In 2015, Texas drivers ranked third for Drunk Driving, ninth for Speeding, ninth for Fatalities, twelfth in Failure to Obey, and fourteenth for Careless Driving.
+Five years prior in 2015, Texas drivers ranked third for Drunk Driving, ninth for Speeding, ninth for Fatalities, twelfth in Failure to Obey, and fourteenth for Careless Driving.
 You read that correctly – Texas scored in the top 14 in every category.
 They were the ONLY state to rank among the 14 worst in every measured category.

-The year prior, Texas drivers ranked sixth for Drunk Driving, fifteenth for Speeding, twelfth in Fatalities, eighteenth in Failure to Obey, and eleventh in Careless Driving.
+In 2014, Texas drivers ranked sixth for Drunk Driving, fifteenth for Speeding, twelfth in Fatalities, eighteenth in Failure to Obey, and eleventh in Careless Driving.

-Texas also had 3,538 driving deaths in 2015, the most in the nation (for statistical purposes, this equates to nearly 1.5 fatalities per 100 million miles travelled).
+Texas also had 3,538 driving deaths in 2015, the most in the nation (for statistical purposes, this equates to nearly 1.5 fatalities per 100 million miles traveled).
 According to the data from the NHTSA, more than 40 percent of Texas traffic deaths involved drivers with a blood alcohol content above the legal limit of .08, also the worst in the country.
-Texas was the second worst state in the country for fatal crashes involving an invalidly licensed driver, as nearly 20 percent of fatal crashes fell into this category.
+Texas was the second-worst state in the country for fatal crashes involving an invalidly licensed driver, as nearly 20 percent of fatal crashes fell into this category.
 More than 36 percent of traffic fatalities were the cause of excessive speed, resulting in more than 1,284 deaths.
 Lastly, 476 pedestrians were killed, plus another 50 on bicycles.

 Perhaps the only positive mark for Texas was shown when it was revealed that (only?)
 20 percent of fatal crashes in the state saw drivers not wearing a seat belt, putting the state in the top-15 for that category.